chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Applications/USB_Device/DFU_Standalone/readme.txt

 It is possible to fine tune needed USB Device features by modifying defines values in USBD configuration file “usbd_conf.h” available under the project includes directory, in a way to fit the application requirements, such as:
- - USBD_DFU_APP_DEFAULT_ADD, specifing the address from where user's application will be downloaded.
+ - USBD_DFU_APP_DEFAULT_ADD, specifying the address from where user's application will be downloaded.

 Device's end address is the end address of the flash memory and it is dependent on the device in use.